datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 Metadata is structured information that describes a dataset.
 It includes a suite of information about the data including:

-* contact information
+* Contact information
-* spatial extent / other spatila attributes
+* Spatial Attributes including: extent, coordinate reference system, resolution
-* processing methods
+* Data collection & processing methods
 * and more.

-Without sufficient documentation, it is difficult for us to work with external data - data that we did not collect ourselves!
+Without sufficient documentation, it is difficult for us to work with external data - data that we did not collect ourselves.

 ### Why Are Metadata Needed?
 We need metadata to not only work with external data, but also when it's embedded